grpc/grpc-java/examples/src/main/java/io/grpc/examples/errorhandling/README.md

 gRPC uses predefined status codes to represent the outcome of an RPC call.
 These status codes are part of the Status object that is sent from the server to the client.
 Each status code is accompanied by a human-readable description(Please refer https://github.com/grpc/grpc-java/blob/master/api/src/main/java/io/grpc/Status.java)

-You can refer the gRPC documentation for more details on Error Handling https://grpc.io/docs/guides/error/
+Refer the gRPC documentation for more details on Error Handling https://grpc.io/docs/guides/error/